 In addition, this report shines a light on the significant progress that agencies have made with their 5G strategies and captures some of the benefits agencies are already seeing from 5G adoption.
 As federal agencies continue to adopt 5G and determine the use cases that will support their mission, this report is designed to help better inform their approach and further accelerate their efforts.

-Watch the interview below I participated in with my colleagues from GDIT, Dell Technologies, and the Government Accountability Office.
+Be sure to Watch the video interview above I participated in with my colleagues from GDIT, Dell Technologies, and the Government Accountability Office to learn more.